-Large Programmes can be requested to start either in the semester of the Call or in the subsequent semester (the following odd Period), but the programme can extend at most over four consecutive semesters from the semester of the Call (e.g., currently up to Period 111).
+Large Programmes can be requested to start either in the semester of the Call or in the subsequent semester (the following odd Period), but the programme can extend at most over four consecutive semesters from the semester of the Call (e.g., currently up to Period 113).

-Since Period 104, ESO strives to execute Large Programmes over shorter periods of time (aiming at two semesters by default), while maintaining the ceiling set by ESO Council of 30% of the observing time allocated to Large Programmes.
-Thus, from Period 104, the community should submit Large Programmes that do not extend over a number of Periods larger than that set by their scientific requirements.
+ESO strives to execute Large Programmes over shorter periods of time (aiming at two semesters by default), while maintaining the ceiling of 30% of the observing time allocated to Large Programmes set by ESO Council in 2004.
+Thus, the community should submit Large Programmes that do not extend over a number of Periods larger than that set by their scientific requirements.